ton-community/ton-docs/docs/v3/documentation/smart-contracts/addresses.md

 Later in this documentation, we’ll look closer at the technical specifications of the TVM and the TL-B scheme.
 Now that you understand how an `account_id` is generated—and how it fits into the structure of smart contract addresses on TON—let’s move on to the concepts of raw and user-friendly addresses.

-## Addresses state
+## Account state

-On the TON Blockchain, each address can exist in one of the following states:
+On TON Blockchain, each address can exist in one of the following states:

 - `nonexist` - the address has never received accepted transactions and contains no data.
 This also applies to addresses where a contract was deleted.
 By default, all 2<sup>256</sup> possible addresses begin in this state.